hansel-reinhart/codex-amiatinus/README.md

 # codex-amiatinus

-## Transcription of the scanned images of the oldest complete and extant bible of any language; the Codex Amiatinus and it's exact and precise translation into English.
+## Transcription of the scanned images of the oldest complete and extant bible of any language; the Codex Amiatinus and its exact and precise translation into English.

 ### Mission plan: